bitquid-labs/BQ-One-Click-Insurance-SDK/README.md

-# BQJS - JavaScript SDK for Insurance Cover
+# One Click Insurance SDK - JavaScript SDK for Insurance Cover

-BQJS is a Javascript library designed to simplify interactions with BQ insurance cover services.
+One Click Insurance SDK is a Javascript library designed to simplify interactions with BQ insurance cover services.
 This library offers user-friendly functions for querying insurance cover details and executing cover purchases on third-party platforms, allowing seamless management of insurance covers without direct interaction with the BQ Insurance platform.

 ## Key Features